-- (1) Represents possible threshold, target and maximum payout levels for fiscal 2015 under our cash incentive MBO and EVA bonus programs.
-Bonuses paid to the named executive officers are dependent on the level of achievement of certain individual and company performance objectives.
-The actual bonuses paid to each named executive officer for 2015 are reported in the Summary Compensation Table for 2015 above.
-Additional information regarding our cash incentive bonus program is included in "Compensation Discussion and Analysis" above. - These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2006 Omnibus Incentive Plan.
-The performance share awards have a three year vesting period and performance target goals relating to the Company's earnings from continuing operations before taxes, excluding special items, measured at the end of a three year period.
+(1) Represents possible threshold, target and maximum payout levels for fiscal year 2020 under our cash incentive bonus programs.
+Bonuses paid to the named executive officers are dependent on the level of achievement of certain management and company performance objectives.
+The actual bonuses paid to each named executive officer for 2020 are reported in the Summary Compensation Table for 2020 above.
+Additional information regarding our cash incentive bonus program is included in "Compensation Discussion and Analysis" above.

+These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2016 Omnibus Incentive Plan.
+The performance share awards have a three-year vesting period and performance target goals relating to the Company's earnings from continuing operations before taxes, excluding special items, measured at the end of a three-year period.
 To the extent that the Company does not achieve the threshold level of earnings before taxes at the end of the measuring period, these performance shares will not be issued.
-Performance shares were issued to the named executive officers in 2015 at a 170.5% payout level with respect to the performance share awards granted in 2012, because the Company achieved the applicable financial goals for the 2012-2014 measuring period.
-Holders of performance share awards are not entitled to stockholder rights, including voting rights or dividends.
+Performance shares were not issued to the named executive officers in 2020 with respect to the performance share awards granted in 2017, because the Company did not achieve the applicable financial goals for the three-year measuring period.
+Holders of performance share awards are not entitled to shareholder rights, including voting rights or dividends.
 To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire performance share award will be forfeited.
-Additional information regarding our 2006 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above. - This column reflects the number of shares of both standard and long-term retention restricted stock awards issued under our 2006 Omnibus Incentive Plan.
-Shares of restricted stock have a three year or longer vesting period and are not entitled to dividends; however, holders of restricted stock are entitled to voting rights.
-To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire unvested portion of the restricted stock award will be forfeited.
+Additional information regarding our 2016 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above.

+(3) This column reflects the number of shares of both standard and long-term retention restricted stock awards issued under our 2016 Omnibus Incentive Plan.
+Shares of restricted stock have a three-year or longer vesting period and are not entitled to dividends; however, holders of restricted stock are entitled to voting rights.
+To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire unvested portion of the restricted stock award will be forfeited, except as otherwise provided in the applicable award agreement.
 See related discussion in "Compensation Discussion and Analysis" above.
-These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below. - (4) The ASC Topic 718 per share value of the standard restricted stock and long-term retention restricted stock awards granted on October 13, 2015 is \$29.68 per share and \$30.12 per share, respectively.
+These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below.

+The ASC Topic 718 per share value of the standard restricted stock and long-term retention restricted stock awards granted on September 29, 2020 is \$36.07 per share and \$36.08 per share, respectively.

-The following table summarizes the equity awards that we have made to our named executive officers, which awards were outstanding as of December 31, 2015.
+The following table summarizes the equity awards that we have made to our named executive officers, which awards were outstanding as of December 31, 2020.

-Outstanding Equity Awards at Fiscal Year-End for 2015
+Outstanding Equity Awards at Fiscal Year-End for 2020